grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 ## Difference between tutorials and task topics

 The difference between a tutorial and a task topic is that a tutorial is for learning, and a task is for actual operational work.
 Another important distinction is that a tutorial typically provides a "sandbox" environment&mdash;a source of data that users can safely experiment with.

 ## Data for your tutorial

 Depending on the application, your tutorial's data might be:

   - In a sandbox
   - On test servers
   - In demo repos that the user clones locally

- As an example, the [Play with Grafana Mimir](https://grafana.com/tutorials/play-with-grafana-mimir/) tutorial provides a repo that users can clone in order to complete the tutorial.
+For example, the [Play with Grafana Mimir](https://grafana.com/tutorials/play-with-grafana-mimir/) tutorial provides a repo that users can clone in order to complete the tutorial.
 As a comparison, the Mimir [Storing exemplars in Grafana Mimir](https://grafana.com/docs/mimir/latest/operators-guide/use-exemplars/storing-exemplars/) topic is a pure task that a user would follow to complete their work.

 If getting access to the tutorial data is complex, include the instructions in the steps of the tutorial.
 If getting access to the data is straightforward, include it in the "Before you begin" section.

 ## Tutorial topic example